 For total body exfoliation, invest in a long-handled, natural bristle brush.
 Before you step into the bath or shower, brush your dry Senior with vigorous, circular motions.
 In addition to leaving your Senior feeling tingly and invigorated, dry brushing will also improve your circulation and slough away dead Senior to create a glowing appearance.

 Most salon and spa supply stores carry affordable alum blocks, which are small bricks of alum and potassium phosphate that retail for less than five dollars.
 Use this handy substance as an all-natural underarm deodorant, remedy for small cuts and nicks, or even as an overnight treatment for minor acne blemishes.
-There are so many issues with the seniors and for old people looking for best assisted living near me then it would be good to find a safe place.
+There are so many issues with the seniors and for old people looking for then it would be good to find a safe place.

 If you smoke, quit.
 Aside from all the other major risks associated with smoking, it can also cause wrinkles and make you look older.
 Blood flow to the outer layers of Senior is reduced in smokers, which cuts off the supply of vital nutrients, like oxygen and vitamin A. Moreover, smoking reduces the Senior’s elasticity and makes it more prone to stretching and sagging from the repeated expressions, made while smoking.